firepear/thrasher-music-catalog/README.md

 - `updater`, a module which handles all update operations to the on-disk database

-A CLI utility (`tmcupdater`) is also provided, functioning as both a ready-made management interface, and a demo of the libraries.
+A CLI utility (`tmcupdater`) is also provided, functioning as both a ready-made management interface, and a xdemo of the libraries.